LukeTerrell/School_District_Analysis/README.md

 ![Unreliable Data Removed](/Resources/topSchoolsNew.png)

 The only grade averages that were affected by the removal of the unreliable data was the 9th grade, and again only Thomas High School was affected.
-Because the entire grade's scores were removed they were replaced by `nan` in the `math_scores_by_grade` and `reading_scores_by_grade` DataFrames.
+Because the entire grade's scores were removed, the corresponding datapoints were replaced by `nan` in the `math_scores_by_grade` and `reading_scores_by_grade` DataFrames.

 The following analyses were not affected by the removal of the unreliable data: